JustinSoflin/IT-Support-Recon-Simulation/README.md

 - User executed PowerShell command with `Get-Clipboard`

 **Analysis**
-- Malicious actors probe clipboards hoping to find sensitive information, such as passwords.
+- Malicious actors probe clipboards hoping to find sensitive information, such as:
+   - Passwords
-- Extremely short-lived reconnaissance
+   - Tokens
+   - VPN secrets
+   - Crypto wallet seeds
 - Clipboard enumeration is uncommon in legitimate support activity
 - Additional commands, such as `try { … } catch { }`, are also present to suppress errors and discard outputs, reducing detection opportunities.